-\textbf{Weak Supervision}.
-Similar to our active learning experiments, we observe that AutoSWAP is more data efficient than the baselines in weak supervision settings (figure \ref{fig:weak_supervision}).
-We note that the ground truth labels are not a baseline in this setting, as they are essentially an ``optimal'' case where the weak labels match the ground truth labels.
-In the Mouse and Basketball datasets, no baseline is able to match the final performance of {\algname} labeling functions. {\algname} is even able to outperform the ground truth labels in the Mouse dataset, which indicates that the learned LFs are especially informative.
-Finally, we observe that {\algname} generally improves with more weakly labeled data points, which is useful as there is no expert cost to using more weakly labeled data points.
+On the Fly dataset, AutoSWAP generally performs better than both baselines, and on the Mouse and Basketball datasets, no baseline is able to match the performance of {\algname} LFs at any evaluated amount of annotated data. {\algname} is even able to outperform the ground truth labels in the Mouse dataset at some levels of annotated data, which indicates that the learned LFs are especially informative.
+Finally, we observe that {\algname} generally improves with more weakly labeled data points, which is useful as there is no expert annotation cost to using more weakly labeled data points.